RazrFalcon/svgcleaner/README.md

  - [svgo](https://github.com/svg/svgo)
  - [scour](https://github.com/scour-project/scour)

-In addition to the obvious advantages of *svgcleaner* — like correctness, cleaning ratio and performance, which are described below — there are some more nuances to be aware of:
+In addition to the main advantages of *svgcleaner* — like correctness, cleaning ratio and performance, which are described below — there are some more nuances to be aware of:

 1. *svgcleaner* cleans only one SVG file.
 It doesn't process SVGZ files.